pingidentity/pingidentity-devops-getting-started/docs/reference/usingCertificates.md

 ---
 # Using Certificates with Images

 This page provides details for using certificates with the Ping Identity images.
-Specifically it outlines the preferred locations to place the certificate and PIN/key files to provide best security practices and enable use by the underlying Ping Identity product.
+Specifically, it outlines the preferred locations to place the certificate and PIN/key files to provide best security practices and enable use by the underlying Ping Identity product.

 Currently, certificates can be provided to the PingData products when the containers are started.

-!!! warning "Prior to the 2008 sprint release"
-    Before the 2008 release, you were encouraged to place these files in the server profile (.../.sec/keystore).
-To align with security best practices, this approach is no longer longer recommended Instead, use a secret to pass the files to the containers.

 ## Before you begin